Historic tour – Half Day – by land

 In 1843, the Chilean government sent out an expedition to build the first Chilean settlement in Patagonia, Fort Bulnes, very close to Gamboa’s original settlement.
 The reason was quite similar, hence to emphasize the Chilean authority over these Southern lands, and, even more important, over the Strait of Magellan that was the only reasonable seaway between the Atlantic and the Pacific ocean until the Panama Canal was opened in 1914.

 Today, the rebuild wooded fort and a hand full of cannons overlook the Strait of Magellan from a beautiful peninsula.

-Every day at 10 a.m., pick up from Hospedaje Magallanes.
+Every day at 9:00 am, pick up at Hospedaje Magallanes in Punta Arenas.
 Travel time South is about one hour.
 For most of the time, the road follows the coastline of the Strait of Magellan.
 Visit Port Famine & Fort Bulnes.
-Return to Punta Arenas at about 2 p.m.
+Return to Punta Arenas at about 2 pm